VidyaMS/IndustrialAI/README.md

-# From Research to Market
+# From Research to The Market

 Innovation is always fuelled by research.
-One of the efforts of a research is to commercialise the innovation.
+One of the goals of research is to commercialise the innovation so that the benefits are reaped by the masses and gives rise to scalability.
 Hence, this is a synthesis of knowledge contained in some of the innovative scientific papers that help solving manufacturing problems with data and AI .
 The notion of a new technolgy that can disrupt a manufacturing process is also delved upon.

 ## A] Predictive Maintenance:
 ### 1. The What, Why and How